iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 The main takeaway is that the best network for a given dataset can be found exactly by solving a convex problem.
 The convex problem can describe every local minimum found by gradient descent in the non-convex setting.
 However, finding the global optima is impossible in practice, and approximations are still costly.
 While there is no evident link between feature learning in the non-convex and the convex reformulation, many settings allow for a direct equivalence and the whole convex toolkit for proofs.

-The convex reformulation will probably hugely benefit from dedicated software as has been the case for gradient descent in deep networks, and will offer a no-tuning alternative to costly stochastic gradient descent.
-In smaller settings, it allows to quickly find all the possible local minima which are so important in machine learning.
+The convex reformulation will hugely benefit from dedicated software as has been the case for gradient descent in deep networks.
+Only then will it offer a no-tuning alternative to costly stochastic gradient descent.
+In smaller settings, it already allows to quickly find all the possible local minima which are so important in machine learning.

 Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably because of early stopping.
 In real-world scenarios, networks often cease learning before reaching a local minimum and this has direct impact (for example in large scale initialization) but there is limited results.